Sayem995/thermostat-1/README.md

 I want to decrease the temperature using the down function so that I can do yoga in the lounge

+As a User
+I want the minimum temperature on the thermostat to be 10 degrees So i don't freeze
 ```